 So as internal combustion engine rely on inertia from each working cycle to initiate the next working cycle and to start the first cycle of an engine the first working stroke powered with starter.
 In order to quickly turned on and off switch is use solenoid.
 Let’s see how it works: When you turn the ignition key current feeds to the solenoid and starter is switch on.
 The return spring serves to switch off starter, when you release the key.

 By the current feeding to the solenoid, the electromagnet attracts an iron rod.
-Two heavy contacts closes the rod movement and the circuit form battery to the starter is completing.
-Starter motor must turn no more time than need, to start the motor.
-A long Engine and starter work at one time can do starter badly damaged.
+Two heavy contacts close the rod movement and the circuit from the battery to the starter is completed.
+The starter motor must turn no more time than needed, to start the motor.
+A long Engine and starter work at one time can do the starter badly damaged.
 These fault signs in starting system can help you to recognize the reasons why your car does not start.
 And at last, if you encountered the repair of the starting system, it is not a cheap procedure so it would be good to know how to repair a starter DIY.
 There is a table about how much does starter repair cost, if you’re interested.

 Consider the electric motor of the starting system that creates torque.
 The body of the electric motor is made of steel and has the appearance of a cylinder.
 Inside the housing there are field windings wound around cores attached to the housing.
 These windings are made of thick conductive wire capable of withstanding strong electric current.
 The windings generate an electromagnetic field that can rotate the starter armature.
 One of the elements of the anchor is the core, with grooves along which are located the turns of the windings of the anchor.
 Both ends of each winding are connected to the collector.
 The torques created by each of the windings add up so that you can rotate the armature, more precisely the armature shaft.
 If you look at the starter from the side of the collector, you can see the brush holder at the anchor.